prysmaticlabs/documentation/website/docs/install/install-with-script.md

 **What happens if my execution client goes down?
 Will I be penalized?** <br />
 Yes.
 Downtime penalties are minimal [<a href='#footnote-14'>14</a>] but we recommend having uptime and downtime alerts configured for your execution, beacon, and validator nodes [<a href='#footnote-15'>15</a>].

-**Why are there two different testnets?** <br />
-This guide uses two different testnets: Prater and Goerli.
-Prater is the consensus-layer testnet.
-Goerli is the execution-layer testnet.
-The Prater testnet uses the Goerli testnet.
-Beacon nodes on Prater rely on Goerli execution nodes.

 **My beacon node is taking a long time to sync.
 Is there any way I can speed it up?** <br />
 Yes - you can use [checkpoint sync](https://docs.prylabs.network/docs/prysm-usage/checkpoint-sync) to start your beacon node's synchronization from a checkpoint rather than from genesis.
 This is actually a more secure way to run your beacon node.